crc137/Telegram-Gift-Transfer-Tool/README.md

 3. The application will automatically use the PORT environment variable provided by the hosting platform

+### Environment Settings

+The application uses the following environment variables:

+- `PORT` - The port on which the application will run (default: 5000)
+- `DEBUG` - Set to "True" to enable debug mode (default: False)
+- `LOG_LEVEL` - Set the logging level (default: INFO)

+For production deployment, you can configure these in your hosting platform's environment settings.

 ### Using the Web Interface

 1. Fill in the required fields: